The Toxic Effect of Improvisation on a Consulting Firm’s Performance

 Proposition design is how consulting firms can claim back control over their consulting operations, performance, and growth.

-A well-defined consulting proposition gives the consulting firm a foundational starting point, eliminating the need to improvise every time.
+A well-defined consulting proposition gives the consulting firm a solid foundation, eliminating the need to improvise every time.
 It creates a deliberate frame for making decisions on such crucial business issues as:

-• Who the consulting firm delivers its services to;
+• To whom the consulting firm delivers its services;

 • What problems it solves for this audience;